-There were high expectations when the Chicago Bears selected William “The Refrigerator” Perry out of Clemson in the first round of the 1985 NFL draft.
-Perry did not disappoint becoming a household name his rookie season.
-Life after football, however, has been a struggle.
-Today, Perry uses a wheelchair and walker, lives in an assisted living facility, and requires constant care.
-What happened to “The Fridge?”
+William “The Refrigerator” Perry faced high expectations when the Chicago Bears selected him out of Clemson in the first round of the 1985 NFL Draft.
+Perry did not disappoint as he became a household name his rookie season.
+Life after football, however, has been a struggle for the retired defensive tackle.

-William Perry shines his rookie season
+William Perry shines in his rookie NFL season

-October 13, 1985.
-The Chicago Bears headed to the west coast for a Week 6 matchup to take on the defending champion San Francisco 49ers and Joe Montana.
-Bears head coach Mike Ditka had revenge on his mind and rookie William “Refrigerator” Perry was his secret weapon to achieve it.
+On October 13, 1985, the Chicago Bears headed to the West Coast for a Week 6 matchup against the defending champion San Francisco 49ers and Joe Montana.
+Bears head coach Mike Ditka had revenge on his mind and rookie William “The Refrigerator” Perry was his secret weapon.

-A week later, at Soldier Field on Monday Night Football before a national television audience, Ditka introduced William Perry to the world.
-In the second quarter, with the game tied 7-7, quarterback Jim McMahon handed the ball to Perry, and he rumbled a single yard to become the heaviest man to ever score a running touchdown off a set play in NFL history — a precursor of things to come.
+A week later, at Soldier Field on Monday Night Football before a national TV audience, Ditka introduced William Perry to the world.
+In the second quarter, with the game tied 7-7, quarterback Jim McMahon handed the ball to Perry.
+“The Fridge” rumbled a single yard to become the heaviest man to ever score a running touchdown off a set play in NFL history — a precursor of things to come.

 Following the Super Bowl win, Perry pulled in numerous endorsements and celebrity appearances.
-He starred in the famous rap song/music video the “Super Bowl Shuffle.”
+He also starred in the famous rap song/music video the “Super Bowl Shuffle.”

 The following season, Perry had five sacks, a career-best 84 tackles, and one offensive carry.
 The spotlight faded but Perry played for six more seasons with the Bears before moving east to Philadelphia in 1993.
-He played for the Eagles through 1994 and retired after nine years in the NFL.
+He played for the Eagles through 1994 and then retired after nine years in the NFL.

 Soon after William Perry retired, his troubles started.
-According to reports, Perry’s weight ballooned up to over 450 pounds.
+According to reports, Perry’s weight ballooned to over 450 pounds.
 Health issues followed including diabetes, circulatory problems in both legs, and trouble hearing.
 In 2008, he learned he had Guillain-Barré syndrome, which produces neurological problems that can leave victims paralyzed and on life support.
-The condition almost killed him in 2009, when he lost a shocking 190 pounds in a short period of time and was hospitalized for a lengthy stay.
+The condition almost killed Perry in 2009, when he lost a shocking 190 pounds in a short period of time and was hospitalized for a lengthy stay.

 In 2016, in an interview with Sports Illustrated, the reporter detailed Perry’s current situation and described his car as reeking of urine because Perry sometimes can’t control his bladder.